HariniRavichandranM/Sales-Analysis-using-Excel/README.md

 When do people buy? → busiest days/hours, seasonal trends

-How much do they spend? → AOV, holiday spikes
+How much do they spend? → AOV, holiday spikes, Standard Deviation in Country

 Which price ranges sell? → budget vs premium by region

 What do people buy? → top coffee types, roast, size, revenue contributors

-Who are the customers? → repeat vs new, loyalty card impact, regional preferences

 # Data Cleaning & Preparation
 Removed duplicates & empty columns